The highly praised medicinal Aloe Vera plant is mainly propagated from cuttings, but did you know the seeds can also give you an exotic addition?

 Propagating Aloe Vera from the seeds is easy and involves only a few steps.

 - Begin to prepare the seed by giving it a good soak in warm water.

 - Soaking the seeds overnight breaks down their natural defenses, including inhibitors that may prevent germination.

-- You can also sow the freshly harvested directly without soaking in water.
+- You can also sow the freshly harvested seeds directly without soaking them in water.

 Step 2: Prepare the Seed Starter Mix